MicrosoftDocs/Viva/Viva/engage/setup.md

 ## Customize the appearance for Viva Engage in the Teams store

-You can customize the appearance for the following properties of the Viva Engage app in the Teams app store:
+Customizing the Viva Engage app is a good choice for companies that tailor their network branding to fit their corporate identity.
+From the Teams app store, you can customize the appearance for the following Viva Engage properties:

 - app name
 - app description
 - app icons
 - accent color

-Customizing the Viva Engage app is ideal for companies that tailor their network branding to fit their corporate identity.

 > [!NOTE]
 > Currently, customizations don't affect the Viva Engage app branding that appears _within_ the Viva Engage Experience.
 Learn more about [customizing details of an app](/MicrosoftTeams/customize-apps#customize-details-of-an-app).